vy-labs/amazon-cloudformation-dse/singledc/README.md

  -s size        : cluster size (number of Cassandra nodes), if not passed template
                   default 4 (3+1 seed) used
  -d dcname      : datacenter name, default 'dc0'
- -i instance    : instance type, default XXX
+ -i instance    : instance type, default m4.large
  -l sshlocation : CIDR block instances will accept ssh connections from, if not passed
                   template default 0.0.0.0/0 (everywhere) used -r region      : AWS region, if not passed account default used